ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_3/submission/README.md

 * The timer functionality was verified by observing **incrementing timestamps** printed at regular 1-second (1000ms) intervals over UART
 * The millisecond counter increases consistently, confirming correct delay and time tracking
 * The application uses only the public timer APIs, validating proper driver abstraction
-* Additional verification was done using the debugger by observing the timer tick variable during execution

 ---